Manchester-Robotics/ROSApril2022_Students/Gazebo Simulation for Challenge/README.md

 There is a folder for each one (with the corresponding name) in the following path:

-> puzzlebot_world/models/
+> puzzlebot_world/worlds/

-Inside each folder, you will find a file called "model.sdf".
+Inside this path, you will find a file called "puzzlebot_tec_challenge.world".
 As we learned in class this will have one base for the trafic light, and each light as a link.

 Here is the example code for a green light.